rinals/Proj3-grp4-Mentalhealth_Tech/README.md

 ## Acknowledgments

+Our team would like to express appreciation for all the support, guidance, and resources that were made available to us throughout the course of this project by:

 - Our instructors, Elias Castro Hernandez, Brian Perry, Karen Silso for continuous guidance and support throughout the project.
 - Google Chrome, Xpert Learning Assistant in Bootcamp spot website and Chat GPT for providing insightful tutorials and resources.